memfault/interrupt/_drafts/circle-ci-chibios.md

 ### Automated Builds

-Our hello world job is informative, but not all that useful.
+Our hello world job is instructive, but not all that useful.
 Let’s modify it to compile our project.

 First, we must choose an environment.
 The `debian:stretch` image is very bare bones,  so to avoid having to install many common packages, we instead use the `circleci/python:3.6.9-stretch` image which comes with batteries included.

 Next, we’ll want to install some firmware specific tools such as our compiler.
 This is easily done with a **Step**.

 ```yaml
 - run: